woxidi/cloaken/README.md

 - **Visible app mode** (normal Dock + Cmd+Tab behavior)
 - **Agent mode** (`LSUIElement=true`, hidden from Dock/Cmd+Tab)

 It works by editing the target app's `Contents/Info.plist` and (by default) refreshing quarantine/signature metadata to reduce launch issues.
+It's useful when you want to run specific apps in the background without cramming your Dock.
+For example your favorite music player, video player and pdf reader.

 ## Features